Lundalogik/LimeBootstrapAppStore/Fulltextsearch/README.md

 # Fulltextsearch
 This app allows you to search for text/words in documents.
-Supported file types depend on which iFilters are installed on the SQL server, but the most common file types are (doc, docx, msg, xls, xlxs, xml, txt, csv).
+Supported file types depend on which iFilters are installed on the SQL server.
+Common file types are doc, docx, msg, xls, xlxs, xml, txt and csv.
 New iFilters could always be installed.
 Importent to know is that this search function does NOT support pdf-files.